doloopo/Darkroom-Project/README.md

 # Darkroom-Project

  It may be better named Parasite Project.
-The Project aims to build an IM without paying for a server, in whatsoever way.
+The Project aims to build an IM without paying for a server, in a whatsoever way.
 It focuses on taking advantage of Electron, in which the cross-origin policy can be disabled, so that certain changes on other websites, such as Shared Documents or another IM platform, could be made.

 ## Update Log